 - ALWAYS check with your vet if you’re worried about your dogs health in any way

-- Avoid exercising your dog when it is hot as this will exert them
+- Avoid exercising your dog when it is hot as this will exert them, equally make sure they're wearing a dog coat if they're prone to getting cold.

 Do’s and Don’ts when walking your dog